I Survived My First Big Low and Kept Running

-One dumb mistake after my Type 1 diagnosis almost made me hang up my running shoes.
+One dumb mistake after my type 1 diagnosis almost made me hang up my running shoes.
 I nearly stopped exercising entirely, out of fear and ignorance.
 Also, I should probably be dead.

 Let me back up a bit.
-Like many who are diagnosed with diabetes in adulthood, I was initially misdiagnosed with Type 2.
+Like many who are diagnosed with diabetes in adulthood, I was initially misdiagnosed with type 2.
 General physicians don’t always know what they’re doing when it comes to the ol’ pancreas, but that doesn’t stop them from giving their opinion, diagnosing you with authority, and putting you on medications that you may not need.
-After a routine check-up revealed a just-higher-than-normal A1c, I was put on Metformin, told to alter my already-decent diet and advised to take up exercise.
+After a routine check-up revealed a just-higher-than-normal A1c, I was put on metformin, told to alter my already-decent diet and advised to take up exercise.
 I then went home, where the doorknob to my office sags under the weight of too many medals from triathlons, bike races and 10k fun-runs.

 This was November 2009, literally five days after I’d completed the New York City Marathon for the first time.
 It didn’t make sense, but you don’t argue with the doctor.

 As you know if your story is anything like mine, nothing changed.
 I blew what I now recognize as my honeymoon period taking medication for a chronic condition I don’t have.
-I ate righter, I exercised more, I tested too many times and I watched my BG creep up and up and up.
+I ate righter, I exercised more, I tested too many times and I watched my blood glucose (BG) creep up and up and up.
 I spent years this way.
 And then the honeymoon ended.
 I developed all the symptoms we can list off the tops of our heads: weight loss, constant urination, unquenchable thirst, blurry vision, the whole nine.

-So once I gave up and decided to take myself to an endocrinologist, the diagnosis of Type 1 came as a relief.
+So once I gave up and decided to take myself to an endocrinologist, the diagnosis of type 1 came as a relief.
 Finally, I thought, something will work.
-And it did; he put me on Lantus and Novolog, and just like that, my glucose level was normal.
+And it did; he put me on Lantus and Novolog, and just like that, my blood glucose level was normal.
 It actually hurt a little at first; once your body gets used to high blood sugar levels, healthy feels unusual.
 I got my first Dexcom, and I watched each day as my meals turned into glucose, but stayed between the red line and the yellow, in that happy grey band of optimum health.
 (Mostly.)